 When it comes to opioid overdose symptoms, the amount of opioids in the body increases the severity of symptoms.
 Because opioids affect the area of your brain that regulates breathing, your breathing can slow so much that you could overdose, going unconscious.
 Or, you could stop breathing entirely and die.

 As opioids continue to affect the brain, your body will not be getting the correct signals to function correctly.
 As a result, your body starts to shut down.
-In less than four minutes, your brain could become damaged due to lack of oxygen.
+In less than four minutes, your brain could become damaged due to a lack of oxygen.
 You could also experience seizures.

 Another danger during an overdose is choking on excess secretions in the mouth.
 This is better known as foaming at the mouth.
-There is the chance that you could choke on that extra fluid or inhale it into your lungs, causing serious medical issues.
+There is a chance that you could choke on that extra fluid or inhale it into your lungs, causing serious medical issues.

 Signs Of An Opioid Overdose

 The symptoms and signs of overdose can vary from person to person, depending largely on things like tolerance, type of opioid used, and the amount.
 Learn the signs of an opioid overdose.
-It can save your life, or someone you know.
+It can save your life or someone you know.